cameronnapoli/hackerrank-challenges/README.md

 # Solved HackerRank Coding Challenges

-This is a collection of hackerrank and codewars challenges solved using Python and JavaScript.

-Questions and solutions can be found in each source code file.
+This repository contains collection of HackerRank challenges solved using Python, JavaScript, and C++.
+Questions and solutions can be found in each source file.

 [HackerRank Website](https://www.hackerrank.com/)